Cycle4Completion: Unpaired Point Cloud Completion using Cycle Transformation with Missing Region Coding: Related Work

-\textbf{Deep learning approaches for 3D shape completion.} The second category includes neural networks based methods, which take advantage of deep learning to learn the representation from the input shape \cite{han2019seqviews2seqlabels,Liu17TIP-BoSCC,han2018deep,han20193d2seqviews,liu2019sequence} and predict the complete shape according to the representation, using an encoder-decoder framework.
-This category can be further classified according to different input shape forms including: volumetric shape completion \cite{dai2017shape,han2017high,stutz2018learning} and point cloud completion \cite{yuan2018pcn,tchapmi2019topnet,sarmad2019rl,hu2019render4completion,wang2020cascaded}.
+\textbf{Deep learning approaches for 3D shape completion.} The second category includes neural networks based methods, which take advantage of deep learning to learn the representation from the input shape \cite{han2019seqviews2seqlabels,wen2020point2spatialcapsule,han20193d2seqviews,liu2019sequence,Jiang2019SDFDiffDRcvpr} and predict the complete shape according to the representation, using an encoder-decoder framework.
+This category can be further classified according to different input shape forms including: volumetric shape completion \cite{dai2017shape,han2017high,stutz2018learning} and point cloud completion \cite{han2019multi,tchapmi2019topnet,sarmad2019rl,hu2019render4completion,wang2020cascaded,xin2021pmp}.
 Our Cycle4Completion also falls into this category, which completes 3D shapes represented by point clouds.
-Notable recent studies like MAP-VAE \cite{han2019multi}, TopNet \cite{tchapmi2019topnet} and SA-Net \cite{wen2020sa} have achieved impressive results on supervised point cloud completion task.
+Notable recent studies like CDN \cite{wang2020cascaded}, NSFA \cite{zhang2020detail} and SA-Net \cite{wen2020sa} have achieved impressive results on supervised point cloud completion task.
 Moreover, RL-GAN-Net \cite{sarmad2019rl} introduced the reinforcement learning with the adversarial training to further improve the reality and consistency of the generated complete point clouds.
 However, although great improvements have been made in supervised point cloud completion task, this task strongly depends on the paired training data, but the paired ground truth for incomplete real-world scan is rarely available.
 On the other hand, there is very few studies concerning the unpaired point cloud completion task.
 As one of the pioneering work, AML \cite{stutz2018learning} directly measured the maximum likelihood between the latent representation of incomplete and complete shapes.
 Following the similar practice, Pcl2Pcl \cite{chen2019unpaired} introduced the GAN framework to bridge the semantic gap between incomplete and complete shapes.
+And Wu et al. \cite{wu2020multimodal} proposed a VAE based framework to predict multiple complete shapes for a single incomplete input.

 Compared with the above-mentioned unpaired methods, our Cycle4Completion further establishes the self-supervision by cycle transformations in the latent space from both directions, which can provide a better guidance to learn the bidirectional geometric correspondence between incomplete shape and complete ones.